 From new strains of influenza to age-old bubonic plague, emerging and re-emerging diseases are just one of the issues frontline health workers are usually the first to see.
 We count on them to sound the alarm, and cut off outbreaks before they become pandemics.

-We’re also counting on them to help stem the tide of noncommunicable diseases, such as heart disease, stroke, and cancer, that now kill over 40 million people worldwide every year.
+We’re also counting on them to help stem the tide of non-communicable diseases, such as heart disease, stroke, and cancer, that now kill over 40 million people yearly.
 More than 80% of these deaths occur in low- or middle-income countries.

-As our diets and lifestyles change and so many of us live longer, the risks are rising.
+As our diets and lifestyles change and so many live longer, the risks are rising.

 In 2018, more cities will likely be making changes similar to the ones we’re seeing in New York, Ulaanbaatar, and Dakar, where mayors and other city officials are working to build communities that help people stay active and healthy.

-Despite the fact that women make up the vast majority of the world’s health workforce, they occupy relatively few top spots.
+Although women comprise most of the world’s health workforce, they occupy relatively few top spots.
 And they face rampant sexual harassment, discrimination, and even assault throughout their careers.

 This year women around the world will face many of the same challenges they’ve always faced—fighting for the right to an education, gaining equality at work and at home, and getting access to family planning, safe childbirth, and other types of health care.
-Because of the roles women play in their families and communities, their health and well-being affect more than just themselves—in fact, they could sway the fortunes of our global economy.
+Because of women’s roles in their families and communities, their health and well-being affect more than just themselves—they could sway the fortunes of our global economy.

-Today’s massive generation of young people is already steadily transforming the health workforce worldwide, and will keep doing so for decades to come.
+Today’s massive generation of young people is already steadily transforming the health workforce worldwide and will continue for decades.
 But demographics aren’t the only shift taking place in the health workforce.

 The skills health workers need are changing, too.
-Many health workers around the world are now facing challenges they may never have imagined, much less trained for.
+Many health workers worldwide face challenges they may never have imagined, much less trained for.

 Hurricanes, earthquakes, and wars make even the most routine care difficult.
-During disasters, trauma victims fill hospitals to capacity, the power goes out, and health workers have to think and work fast.
+During disasters, trauma victims fill hospitals, the power goes out, and health workers must think and work fast.

 The health workforce of the future will have to be ready for anything.

 But that doesn’t include people who died because they needed dialysis after the power went out.
-Or who had heart attacks or strokes or heat exhaustion for which they couldn’t get care because of the chaos and destruction, and which they might not have experienced at all if Maria had never hit.
+Or who had heart attacks or strokes or heat exhaustion for which they couldn’t get care because of the chaos and destruction they might not have experienced at all if Maria had never hit.

-“Most people in Puerto Rico just don’t believe [the official death count]—they believe it’s much, much higher,” says NPR’s Marlon Bishop.
-“The office that records demographic data in Puerto Rico, they’ve reported that in the first 40 days after the storm, about 1,000 more people died than in the same period the year before.”
+“Most people in Puerto Rico just don’t believe [the official death count]—they believe it’s much higher,” says NPR’s Marlon Bishop.
+“The office that records demographic data in Puerto Rico reported that in the first 40 days after the storm, about 1,000 more people died than in the same period the year before.”